-Before long MAGC found itself in financial difficulty brought on partly by compelling programming with outsized expenses.
-The major budget buster, however, was the requirement of the national office that 75 percent of $50 annual dues collected from each member be forwarded to national headquarters to sustain its operations.
+Before long, MAGC found itself in financial difficulty brought on in part by an inclination toward presenting compelling programming with outsized expenses.
+The major budget buster, however, was a requirement from NAGC's national office that 75% of the $50 annual dues collected from each MAGC member be forwarded to national headquarters to sustain NAGC's operations.

-By the mid-80s, some MAGC board members began questioning whether they were receiving value from the national organization commensurate with the dollars the local unit — which comprised about 15 percent of the national membership rolls — was sending upstream.
+By the mid-1980s, some MAGC board members began questioning whether they were receiving value from the national organization commensurate with the dollars the local unit—which comprised about 15 percent of the national membership rolls—was sending upstream.

 The issue percolated until 1987 when the board polled the general membership about withdrawing from the national body.
 With membership support, MAGC “disaffiliated" itself from NAGC in September 1987.
-A small number of members elected to stay affiliated with NAGC and created the Voyagers chapter, which continued to the mid-90s.
-Even in the midst of the internecine drama, MAGC continued with robust member activities, offering a bi-monthly newsletter, monthly programs, a member directory and professional development opportunities, including an annual conference.
+A small number of members elected to stay affiliated with NAGC and created the Voyagers chapter, which continued to the mid-1990s.
+Even in the midst of the internecine drama, MAGC continued with robust member activities, offering a bimonthly newsletter, monthly programs, a member directory and professional development opportunities including an annual conference.

-Highlights of the period included creation in 1982 of the Northern Lights Awards to celebrate the best examples of government communications in a variety of categories.
-In 1986 MAGC established the Communicator of the Year Award to recognize an individual for “outstanding contributions to governmental public relations.”
-The first three recipients were Ted Kolderie, senior fellow at the U of M’s Humphrey Institute, Dr. Michael Osterholm, Minnesota state epidemiologist, and Jan Smaby, co-host of public television’s Almanac public affairs program.
+Highlights of this period included creation in 1982 of the Northern Lights Awards to celebrate the best examples of government communications in a variety of categories.
+In 1986, MAGC established the Communicator of the Year Award to recognize an individual for “outstanding contributions to governmental public relations.”
+The first three recipients were Ted Kolderie, senior fellow at the U of M’s Humphrey Institute, Dr. Michael Osterholm, Minnesota state epidemiologist, and Jan Smaby, cohost of public television’s Almanac public affairs program.
 The Communicator of the Year award then went dormant until the MAGC board revived it in 2011.
-Click here for a list of annual winners since 2011.

 Through the years, MAGC has attracted quality speakers on a variety of topics, assembling thought-provoking programming for an annual conference, awards banquet, summer speakers series and ad hoc meetings.
 Notable presenters have included Paul Ridgeway, special events impresario; Robert Stephens, founder of Geek Squad; George Latimer, mayor of Saint Paul; Nick Coleman, Pioneer Press and Star Tribune columnist; Jack Kelly, 1990 Olympic Festival director; Dr. Stephen Wilbers, grammarian, lecturer and Star Tribune columnist; Barry Callen, UW-Madison professor, author and branding guru; Dave Mona, public relations professional and WCCO Radio sports show host; Don Shelby and Esme Murphy, WCCO-TV anchors, Mike Veeck, minor league baseball promoter and co-owner of the Saint Paul Saints; and Mike Freeman Hennepin County Attorney.